OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ### Properties

-**Version:** the version of the step package metadata schema and convention structure this package conforms to.
+**Version:** the version of the Step Package metadata schema and convention structure this package conforms to.

-**Type:** step packages contain steps, and deployment targets.
+**Type:** Step Packages contain steps, and deployment targets.
 The type field indicates which type of entity the metadata is describing.

 **Id:** a unique identifier for this step.
 This must be unique across all steps that may be used by Octopus Server.